-So, what are some popular Asian Studies careers?
+So, what are some of the most popular Asian Studies careers?

-Whether it’s Chinese, Japanese, Korean or another Asian language, these languages are highly valuable to many international employers.
+Whether it’s Chinese, Japanese, Korean, or another Asian language, they are all highly valuable to many international employers.

-You can either work as a conference interpreter in business or diplomacy.
+You can either work as a conference interpreter in business and diplomacy or as a translator, doing independent work, collaborating with a translation office, or as an employee in a large organisation.
 You can also work as an interpreter to assist police investigations or legal trials involving suspects or witnesses who speak an Asian language.

 2. Foreign Correspondent

 If a career in journalism sounds interesting, a job as a foreign correspondent in an Asian country might be a good fit for you.
-Similar to reporters, foreign correspondents are responsible for covering the news in a foreign country and be fluent in the language of the region.
-You can work as a freelancer or for a news media company.
+Similar to reporters, foreign correspondents are responsible for covering the most interesting news and stories in a foreign country.
+You can work as a freelancer or for a mass media company.

-You will have to travel or live in an Asian country for a certain amount of time and investigate or follow a story; this could include any topic in terms of culture, politics, law, or even report dangerous events like wars or conflicts.
+You will have to travel or live in an Asian country for a certain amount of time and investigate or follow a story; this could include any topic related to the local culture, politics, law, or even report dangerous events like wars or conflicts.

 You can work as a foreign consultant in fields like international politics.
 Career opportunities for foreign consultants are available within government agencies, embassies and consulates, or international organisations.

-Ivona told us about her experience with a degree in Asian Studies: “I have experienced four kinds of teaching (Slovak, Czech, Chinese, British) and they are all completely different and they all focus on different things.”
+Ivona told us about her experience of studying a degree in Asian Studies: “I have experienced four kinds of teaching (Slovak, Czech, Chinese, British) and they are all completely different and they all focus on different things.”

-If you complete an Asian Studies degree with a focus on finance, you can become a banking professional with expertise in one or countries in Asia.
-You can provide consulting services in areas that include outbound investment, private equity, stock exchange, insurance, etc.
+If you complete an Asian Studies degree with a focus on finance, you can become a financial advisor for Asian markets.
+You will provide consulting services in areas that include outbound investment, private equity, stock exchange, insurance, etc.

-Your main tasks will be to research the financial market, communicate to clients and complete risk analyses and financial reports.
+Your main tasks will be to research the financial market, communicate with clients, and complete risk analysis and financial reports.